5. Exhortations, 4:8-6:10

 ou klhronomhsousin (klhronomew) fut. "will not inherit" - will not inherit.
 "Will obtain no share in the kingdom of God", Cassirer.

-qeou (oV) gen. "[the kingdom] of God" - The genitive may be adjectival, possessive, or ablative, expressing source/origin.
-Paul tends to use the "kingdom of Christ" to refer to God's rule exercised through Christ from his resurrection up till the end time, 1Cor.15:24, with the "kingdom of God" as the eschatological inheritance of a believer, the Spirit being the down payment, although note Eph.5:5.
-Luke tells us that Paul used the concept in his preaching, see Acts 14:22, although one wonders to what degree he contextualized the concept when addressing Gentiles.
+qeou (oV) gen. "[the kingdom] of God" - The genitive may be adjectival, possessive, or ablative, expressing source / origin.
+Paul tends to use the term the "kingdom of Christ" to refer to God's rule exercised through Christ from his resurrection up till the end time, 1Cor.15:24, while he uses the term the "kingdom of God" for the eschatological inheritance of a believer, the Spirit being the down payment - although note Eph.5:5.
+Luke tells us that Paul used this concept in his preaching, see Acts 14:22, although one wonders to what degree he contextualized the concept when addressing Gentiles.
 Kingdom of God language is certainly not prominent with Paul and as Bruce notes, in his later letters Paul's eschatology becomes increasingly realized.

-de "but" - but, and.
-Possibly adversative, as NIV, although a transitional connective indicating the next step in the argument is more likely.
+de "but" - but/and.
+Possibly adversative, as NIV, although more rightly transitional, indicating the next step in the argument.

-agaph (h) "love" - compassion.
+agaph (h) "love" - [is] compassion.
 The first in another list of predicate nominatives.
 "The measure and goal of freedom", Schlier.
 It is the greatest of all qualities and is a reflection of the nature of God.
-Love is the quality generated in the life of a child of faith by the indwelling-compelling of the Spirit of Christ, cf. Rom.5.5.
+Love / compassion is the quality generated in the life of a child of faith by the indwelling-compelling of the Spirit of Christ, cf., Rom.5.5.

 eirhnh (h) "peace" - wholeness, soundness, prosperity.
 Often in the sense of peace with God through the work of Christ, but such peace promotes peace in relationships.
 "A sense of peaceful wellbeing", Junkins.